tokenika/eosfactory/README.md

 Please refer to [this document](http://eosfactory.io/sphinx/build/html/releases/ReleaseNotesVersion1.1.html).

+## Status

+As of `v1.1` release EOSFactory is production-ready, which means it can be used for working with real-life smart-contracts.
+Both local (private) testnets and remote (public) testnets are supported.

 ## Roadmap

-EOSFactory is currently at an MVP stage.
-It was initially released in May 2018 and there are subsequent releases to be expected in the near future.
-Our long-term goal is to turn EOSFactory into a comprehensive IDE (Integrated Development Environment) for EOS smart-contracts.
+Our long-term goal is to turn EOSFactory into a comprehensive IDE (Integrated Development Environment) for EOS smart-contracts, smilar to Ethereum's [Truffle Framework](https://truffleframework.com/).

 - [Plan for Subsequent EOSFactory Releases](http://eosfactory.io/sphinx/build/html/roadmap/PlanForSubsequentEOSFactoryReleases.html)
 - [Long-term EOSFactory Roadmap](http://eosfactory.io/sphinx/build/html/roadmap/LongTermEOSFactoryRoadmap.html)